 Where to Eat in Greenhills

 The Creamy Whip.
-If you are just wanting a cool, sweet treat, the Creamy Whip is conveniently located by the Greenhills Commons, at the southwest corner of the Greenhills Shopping Center.
+1 Eswin Street.
+If you are just wanting a cool, sweet treat, the Creamy Whip is conveniently located by the Greenhills Commons.

 Where to Hold an Event in Greenhills